HaoZhang-THU/HaoZhang-THU.github.io/_pages/about.md

 # Mentorship
 - Since 2024 (during Postdoc), have **independently provided mentorship** to postgraduate and undergraduate students (research assistants) from Tsinghua University, UC Berkeley, UPenn, UCL, NYU, Brown, HKU, Fudan University, and Zhejiang University.
-I served as corresponding/last author for all resulting publications, with more than half of the mentees publishing papers in top-tier conferences and journals.
+More than half of the mentees have published papers in top-tier conferences and journals, with me serving as the corresponding/last author on multiple projects.
 I am actively recruiting research assistants and students interested in embodied AI.
 - Since 2020, assisted in the supervision of 5 Ph.D. students, 13 master's students; mentored over a dozen undergraduate students, their work received multiple honors including Tsinghua University and Beijing Outstanding Undergraduate Thesis Awards.